 Courses listed at GIS 295 are special topics courses at the undergraduate level that may change from semester to semester.
 Students should contact the instructors listed in the course catalog for course details and requirements.
 The current terms special topics offerings are listed below:

-This course provides an overview of operations and functions of geographic information systems (GIS).
+This course provides an overview of the operations and functions of geographic information systems [GIS].
 Students develop a fundamental understanding of geographic information management and analysis methods.
-Emphasis is placed on the nature of geographic information, data models and structures for geographic information, data manipulation and data storage, geospatial analysis and modeling techniques.
-Effective operation of GIS software supports these emphasis areas.
-Extensive independent learning and computer experiences include on-line virtual laboratory sessions.
+Emphasis is placed on the nature of geographic information, working with spatial data, and elementary geospatial analysis and modeling techniques.
+Students learn effective operation of GIS software and gain exposure to GIS tools that support these emphasis areas.
+Extensive independent learning and computer experiences include online laboratory sessions, alongside optional online or in-person weekly help sessions.